epam/edp-install/docs/headlamp-user-guide/application.md

    b.
 Select the **Apply** button to apply the changes.

    c.
-Navigate to Jenkins and add the _create-jira-issue-metadata_ stage in the Build pipeline.
+Navigate to Jenkins/Tekton and add the _create-jira-issue-metadata_ stage in the Build pipeline.
 Also add the _commit-validate_ stage in the Code Review pipeline.

 3. To disable Jira integration, in the **Edit Application** dialog do the following: